adanothe/autonity/README.md

 ### Autonity Validator Management

-The `autonity validator management` command provides a set of subcommands to manage validators within the Autonity network.
+The `autonity validator` command provides a set of subcommands to manage validators within the Autonity network.

 Usage: `autonity validator <subcommands>`